serverless/blog/posts/2017-03-15-faunadb-serverless-authentication.md

 In the spirit of the Serverless model, the authorizer supplies application content functions with a FaunaDB connection secret that corresponds to the currently logged-in user.
 This way, there is no possibility of application level bugs impacting data integrity and security.

 There is no limit to the data security patterns you can model in FaunaDB.
-See the tutorials for social graph examples, or follow this space for a multi-user TodoMVC example.
+See our tutorials for [social graph examples](https://fauna.com/tutorials/social), or follow this space for a multi-user TodoMVC example.
 For now, the content service just looks up the current user in the database.

 These instructions for launching the Serverless Authentication Boilerplate with FaunaDB are based on the `serverless-authentication-boilerplate` README.

+This is not simplified example code, rather more like the first steps you'd take when creating a new real application.
+The final result is not a cool demo, it's a useful auth service you can rely on.
+If you are looking for more basic usage of FaunaDB and Serverless, see our [blog post about the FaunaDB Serverless CRUD example.](https://fauna.com/blog/serverless-cloud-database) There is also a [Python version available](https://serverless.com/blog/serverless-fauna-python-example/).

 ## Installing Serverless Authentication

 The boilerplate ships with code for a few different identity backends.
 These steps walk you through installing the service and running it with FaunaDB.
 The FaunaDB example also integrates with the `test-token` example content service.
 So once you have it running you can [look at that code](https://github.com/laardee/serverless-authentication-boilerplate/blob/37e4006870c708fa3ef8b64d451a13e2ed93e6f3/test-token/handler.js#L20) to see how your application would use the database.

-0. If you haven't yet, `npm install -g serverless` and make sure the standard AWS environment variables are set.
+0. If you haven't yet, `npm install -g serverless` and make sure your [AWS environment variables](https://serverless.com/framework/docs/providers/aws/guide/credentials/) are set.
 1. Run `serverless install --url https://github.com/laardee/serverless-authentication-boilerplate`, or clone or download the repository.
 2. Rename `authentication/example.env.yml` to `authentication/env.yml` and set environmental variables.
 Delete the `CacheTable` entry to avoid provisioning DynamoDB tables you won't be using.
 3. Sign up instantly and [create a database in the FaunaDB dashboard](https://fauna.com/serverless-cloud-sign-up).